 Zennis: Mindfulness and the Spin of the Ball

-For thousands of years, meditation has opened the door to spiritual transcendence; a path to the joy of living in present.
+For thousands of years, meditation has opened the door to spiritual transcendence; a path to the joy of living in the present.
 In more recent times, this honored process has been overshadowed by the material rewards of our Western culture, and by the competition that fighting for them fosters.
 It is refreshing to see the prejudice against this Eastern practice erode as mindfulness, meditation’s cousin, becomes increasingly popular.

 I practice meditation.
 I occasionally slip into a relaxed state, floating along in the moment.
 The feeling quickly evaporates, of course, as soon as I realize that I am experiencing it.
-Trying to recapture it is, as Yoda taught Luke, the antithesis of serenity; a fool’s errand.
+Trying to recapture it is, as Yoda taught Luke, the antithesis of serenity.
 It has turned out that the lonely sport of tennis has been a better vehicle for me to achieve a focused, “present” mind.
-As a junior player in Northern California, and on the Princeton’s varsity team, I sometimes played tennis matches during which I experienced an inner tranquility, undisturbed by thoughts of how the match might turn out.
+As a junior player in Northern California, and on the Princeton varsity team, I sometimes played tennis matches during which I experienced an inner tranquility, undisturbed by thoughts of how the match might turn out.
 Tennis players describe this state as “being in the zone,” or “playing out of one’s head.”
 This is not casual slang.
 I never really thought about this phenomenon (a good thing, in an important sense) until I read The Inner Game of Tennis by Timothy Gallwey.
 While I oversimplify his thesis for brevity’s sake, Gallwey posits two very different “selves” that sometimes don’t play very nicely in the cranial sandbox.

 “Self One” is the ego, a mix of competitive VC and helicopter parent, who cares only about winning the match.
 “Self Two” is the humble, highly-trained body, a system of motor mechanisms that knows how, without any input from Self One, to play beautiful, flowing tennis.
 Think Roger Federer.
 However, when One is anxiously focused on the outcome, it becomes more controlling than the worst soccer parent.
 The validity of Gallwey’s thesis is illustrated by the following hypothetical, based on some of the matches that I played (and would just as soon forget) on my college team.